ElemeFE/element/README.md

 Element will stay with Vue 2.x

-For Vue 3.0, we recommend using [Element Plus](https://github.com/element-plus/element-plus) from the same team
+For Vue 3.0, we recommend using [Element Plus](https://github.com/element-plus/element-plus) from the same team (Element Plus is a community develop project)

 ## Links
 - Homepage and documentation